Vinsers won gold medals at two international science competitions

 Thanks to their efforts to generate high-yield strains of cordyceps (a type of mushroom with high value and many beneficial properties such as immunomodulation, blood fat reduction, resistance to blood cancer cells, etc.) with ascosporic hybridization, Vinsers won big at 2 prestigious competitions this year (1 gold medal, 1 silver medal).

 Leaving their imprint in international science competitions, the young talents have brought pride to Vietnam.
-Hopefully, such achievements will fuel their passion for scientific research and motivate them to contribute further to the society.
+Hopefully, such achievements will fuel their passion for scientific research and motivate them to contribute further to society.